 Criminal Trespass In The First Degree

-Criminal Trespass in the First Degree, which is defined by Penal Code Section 140.17, is a class D felony which is punishable by up to seven years in jail.
-A person is guilty of Criminal Trespass in the First Degree when he or she “knowingly enters or remains unlawfully in a building, and when, in the course of the commission such crime,” they do one or more of the following:
+Criminal trespass in the first degree, which is defined by New York State Penal Law Section 140.17, is a class D felony and is punishable by up to seven years in jail.
+A person is guilty of criminal trespass in the first degree when he or she “knowingly enters or remains unlawfully in a building, and, in the course of the commission of such crime,” they do one or more of the following:

-- He or she knows that another participant in the crime possesses a rifle, shotgun, or firearm with ammunition
+- Know that another participant in the crime possesses a rifle, shotgun or firearm with ammunition